harishgobugari/SSEETL/README.md

 - For the production environment, deployment happens only after deployment to UAT is completed successfully.
 However, this deployment to production requires manual approval before it can proceed.

-- The main.yml is used to trigger the CI/CD is located in .github/workflows folder
+- The main.yml is used to trigger simple CI/CD is located in .github/workflows folder.
+This file can be configured to perform deployments to different cloud services/resources.

 ### Best practices include: